The Tyrant (TV series): Development

 According to Park Hoon-jung, who is the director and writer of The Tyrant, that the series is a story on a larger scale compared to the smaller narrative structures of The Childe (2023).
 It involves the emergence of multiple nations and highly skilled individuals.
 It shares a worldview to The Witch franchise, and depict story from the opposite side's perspective.
 The Tyrant will be a film that has elements of science fiction and fantasy.

-Gooldmoon Pictures together with Studio&NEW and Acemaker Movieworks collaborated on the production of the series.
+Goldmoon Pictures together with Studio&NEW and Acemaker Movieworks collaborated on the production of the series.
 The production team includes individuals who have a long-standing working relationship with director Park.
 Martial arts director Kim Jung-min, who previously worked on 'The Witch' series, cinematographer Kim Young-ho, who collaborated on 'The Witch', 'Night in Paradise', and 'VIP', and music director Mowg joined forces.

 Later, Park expressed his thoughts on the release of Disney+'s original series, saying, "I thought Disney+ was the best platform to present The Tyrant because it respects the original expression of the work and shows bold steps."